How Distributed, Consensus-Free Folklore Enables Transfeminine Disposability on Bluesky

 Coauthors: Erika Melder and Michael Ann DeVito

 Bluesky, a novel social networking platform, offers a space with valuable community ties for transfeminine individuals.
 At the same time, though, these communities are not free of intracommunity conflict, particularly conflict predicated on a transmisogynistic politics of disposability.
-We conduct a grounded theory interview study with 13 transfeminine Bluesky users, finding that transfeminine individuals experience attacks predicated on their disposability that are primarily driven by a distributed, consensus-free folklore that turns ordinary users into monsters worthy of all-out attack.
-We frame this folklore as an emergent phenomenon in a complex system, resulting from extant dynamics on the platform that replicate those seen in society writ large.
-In order to mitigate the harms done by the circulation of this folklore, we conclude by discussing opportunities for tools that more effectively support bottom-up moderation that affords for nuance and contextualization.
+We conduct a grounded theory interview study with 13 transfeminine Bluesky users, finding that transfeminine individuals experience attacks predicated on their disposability that are primarily driven by a form of disinformation we call distributed, consensus-free (DCF) folklore.
+DCF folklore turns communities against users who have previously provided crucial labor to those same communities; we frame it as an networked phenomenon that results from extant dynamics and affordances on the platform.
+In order to mitigate the harms done by the circulation of this folklore, we conclude by discussing opportunities for tools to more effectively support bottom-up moderation that affords for nuance and contextualization.